Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 • Move with adequate agility and speed to ensure patient safety.

-• Walk and balance well enough to help patients walk and transfer with or without equipment while preventing injury to patients and themselves.
+• Walk and balance well enough to assist patients in walking and transferring with or without equipment, while preventing injury to both patients and oneself.

 • Safely grasp and manipulate small objects and set dials on electrical equipment.